Protecting the Rights of Spinal Cord Injury Victims throughout Maryland

 - Certain medical conditions and diseases

 When your spinal cord injury was the result of another person’s actions, you may be entitled to compensation to cover your medical bills and your lost wages, and for your pain and suffering.
 Depending on the circumstances of your injury, however, you could recover nothing at all; that is why a Baltimore spinal cord injury lawyer from Plaxen & Adler, P.A. can help.
 Our attorneys have the skills, experience and resources you want on your side when making a case for compensation.
 We document your injures, work with your doctors and negotiate with your insurance company on your behalf.
 We make it a point to prepare every case as though it were going to trial, and fight zealously on your behalf if it does.
 When you need an advocate, Plaxen & Adler, P.A. is here.

 Help for Maryland spinal cord injury victims

 The results of a serious spinal cord injury can be devastating and permanent.
 Plaxen & Adler, P.A. is one of Maryland’s premier personal injury law firms.
 We want to help you obtain the compensation you need to keep yourself and your family safe.
-To speak with a dedicated Baltimore spinal cord injury lawyer, please call 410.988.4449 or fill out our contact form.
+To speak with a dedicated Maryland spinal cord injury lawyer, please call 410.988.4449 or fill out our contact form.
 We are proud to serve clients throughout the state of Maryland.